 Brokers have honed their services to keep as competitive as possible in the marketplace, so you won’t have to wait much longer, but it’s worth considering if you really need your money in a hurry.

 Something else to consider is the fees.
 The broker isn’t offering their service as a charity.
 It’s a business, so they will need to be paid.
 Some brokers choose to do this through a simple upfront fee, and others decide to do it by taking a small commission from the lender who is successful in offering your loan.
 That lender is almost certainly going to pass that cost back to you somehow, so it’s something to be aware of.

 Which One Is Better?

 The simple answer is neither and both.
 There’s no such thing as “better” because they both offer completely different services that will appeal to different types of lenders.
 It depends entirely on your circumstances whether you will prefer to make your application to a direct lender or tender it via a broker.

 If, for example, you know exactly what kind of loan you want and you have taken out a similar loan with a certain company before, a direct lender will likely be the way to go.
 The company will already know you, will know you repaid on time, and will be inclined to grant you the loan you’re looking for as quickly as possible.
 Every lender wants to cultivate a relationship with reliable borrowers, so they will be your ideal choice.

-Making the best choice for you
+Making the Best Choice for You

 Make sure you understand the terms of your loan fully before you agree to anything, whichever method of lending you happen to choose.
 Sensible borrowing practice applies to both avenues.
-If you have any questions or any doubt, be sure you ask for clarification before committing yourself to loan terms you don’t fully understand.
+If you have any questions or doubts, be sure you ask for clarification before committing yourself to loan terms you don’t fully understand.